Google Translate Disclaimer

 - An estimated 2.1 million acres are within the DRECP area

-- As of June 30, 2015, the county had 55 wholesale or utility scale renewable energy projects that were operating and capable of generating 1,695 megawatts (MW).
+- As of December 2016, the county had 74 wholesale renewable energy projects that were operating and capable of generating 2,195 megawatts (MW).

-- The county applied for and received a Renewable Energy Conservation Planning Grants totaling $699,996 from the Energy Commission, which it is using to develop its eligible Renewable Energy Development Planning Program.
+The county applied for and received a Renewable Energy Conservation Planning Grant totaling $699,996 from the Energy Commission, which it used to develop its eligible Renewable Energy Development Planning Program.
 That program is meant to support the development of a proposed amendment to its General Plan and related work will help ensure the plan is coordinated with the policies of the Desert Renewable Energy Conservation Plan.

 See the Riverside County Renewable Energy Fact Sheet and refer to the documents below to learn more about county plans and policies being used to guide local renewable energy development.